Make-Magazine/makehub/wp-content/plugins/activecampaign-for-woocommerce/README.txt

 == Changelog ==

+= 1.7.14 2022-09-07 =
+* Bugfix for some accounts not syncing live orders

+= 1.7.13 2022-08-31 =
+* Limits how often background services are run
+* Adds a foreground job to trigger functions that are not happening in cron
+* Adding more clarity to abandoned cart status
+* Fixes the source status for sync
+* Cleanup and bug fixes for syncing new orders
+* Bugfixes for abandoned carts not syncing
+* Bugfix for coupon codes
+* Adds simple report info to the status page
+* Add transparency to order sync and health check

+= 1.7.12 2022-08-09 =
+* Hotfix for new orders wrongly syncing as historical sync
+* Fixes inconsistent automation triggers

+= 1.7.11 2022-08-04 =
+* Bugfix for when historical sync is run background without contacts box checked

+= 1.7.10 2022-08-03 =
+* Added a cache flush and time extension to historical sync to keep the process from crashing
+* Resolved a bug with the contact sync and phone number lookup
+* Added more detail to the historical sync page

+= 1.7.9 2022-07-18 =
+* Added contact syncing to historical sync for all contacts regardless of order status
+* Reverted live order syncing to single record create/update to resolve various bugs

+= 1.7.8 2022-06-22 =
+* Bugfix for abandoned carts not syncing

 = 1.7.7 2022-06-09 =
 * Bugfix for order totals syncing with the incorrect value
 * Bugfix for abandoned cart date check issues